Md-Khid/COVID-19_Country_Grouping/README.md

 #### Data Exploration

-For data exploration (utilising MS Excel pivot table), the project will delve deeper into the relationships between the locations of the countries and their total vaccinations per hundred, GDP per capita, and the prevalence of chronic and infectious diseases.
+For data exploration (utilising MS Excel pivot table), the study will delve deeper into the relationships between the locations of the countries and their total vaccinations per hundred, GDP per capita and the prevalence of chronic and infectious diseases.

 #### Total Vaccinations Per Hundred Yr.2020